topranks/wmf-clab/README.md

     4. Clone the [homer public repo](https://github.com/wikimedia/operations-homer-public) and apply the following modifications
         1. Remove Capirca keys from device and role YAML files (cRPD does not support JunOS firewall conf)
         2. Remove prefix lists which use 'apply-groups' for elements cRPD cannot model (system-ntp list etc)
-        3. Replace certain top-level Jinja2 templates (such as 'cr.conf') with versions from this repo which only include config sections cRPD supports, or (in the case of OSPF) rewrite interface names to match the crpd ones.
+        3. Replace certain top-level Jinja2 templates (such as 'cr.conf') with versions from this repo which only include config sections cRPD supports.
 2. Gather additional data not available in Netbox/Homer repo
     1. Run the ```junos_get_live_conf.py``` script on a device which has access to production routers, and transfer the JSON files it saves to the 'wmf-lab' directory on the machine running the lab.
     2. Save LVS service IPs using the script/instructions in the ```lvs_getvips``` directory of this repo